Maria da Glória Alhinho dos Santos

 Molly Borowitz works on spiritual and political subjecthood in early modern Spain and Spanish America and the relationship between 16th- and 17th-century literature and 20th- and 21st-century critical theory.
-Her interests include subject formation in the Baroque and colonial contexts, discursive representations of affective, mystical, and other forms of interior experience, aesthetic and cultural reflections of early capitalism, and the emergence of the modern State.
+Her interests include subject formation in the Baroque and colonial contexts, discursive representations of affective, mystical, and other forms of interior experience; aesthetic and cultural reflections of early capitalism, and the emergence of the modern State.
 She has published recently on rhetorical strategies in the writing of St. Teresa of Ávila.
 She received her Ph.D. from UC Berkeley in 2019.
 At Georgetown, she teaches classes on early modern literature and culture.

 Héctor Campos works on theoretical and comparative syntax within the paradigm of Universal Grammar, concentrating his research on the Romance languages.
-Some of his research topics are the structure of the Noun Phrase in Balkan Romance as well as in Greek and Albanian, left periphery in Spanish, dialect variation in Eastern Romance, interface between syntax and morphology, among others.
+Some of his research topics are the structure of the Noun Phrase in Balkan Romance as well as in Greek and Albanian, left periphery in Spanish, dialect variation in Eastern Romance, and interface between syntax and morphology, among others.
 His latest publications include English Syntax and Universal Grammar, coauthored with Bùi Huỳnh Thủy Thương, from the National University of Vietnam and Discovering Albanian, Colloquial Albanian and Advancing in Albanian, coauthored with Dr. Linda Mëniku, from the University of Tirana, Albania.
-At Georgetown he directs the courses of Spanish for the professions: Advanced Spanish for Business, Advanced Spanish for the Health Sciences as well as Spanish for Heritage Speakers and Gateway to Linguistics.
-Summers he teaches Syntax and Second Language Acquisition at the National University of Vietnam and at the International University in Ho Chi Minh City, Vietnam.
+At Georgetown he directs the courses of Spanish for the professions: Advanced Spanish for Business, Advanced Spanish for the Health Sciences, as well as Spanish for Heritage Speakers and Gateway to Linguistics.
+During the summer, he teaches Syntax and Second Language Acquisition at the National University of Vietnam and at the International University in Ho Chi Minh City, Vietnam.

 Associate Teaching Professor